Scotch Bonnet Storage Hacks

 Is scotch bonnet hotter than Carolina Reaper?

-scotch bonnet chili
+Scotch bonnet the hottest chili

 How to Preserve Scotch Bonnet